Lady Isabel and the Elf Knight: Relationships and origins

 These ballads have received a lot of attention from folklorists and other scholars.
 There is some consensus that they derive from a family of ballads related to the Dutch ballads about Heer Halewijn.
 Discussion is sometimes confusing as both an individual variant and the group as a whole can be referred to as a ballad by scholars.

 The ballad family is known throughout Europe and is described by Child as the ballad which "has perhaps obtained the widest circulation".
-He notes that the Scandavian and German versions (both Low and High German) are the fullest versions, while the southern European ones are rather shorter, and the English versions somewhat brief.
+He notes that the Scandinavian and German versions (both Low and High German) are the fullest versions, while the southern European ones are rather shorter, and the English versions somewhat brief.

 The Dutch song Heer Halewijn is one of the earlier (13th century) versions of this tale, fuller and preserving older elements, including such things as the murderer's head speaking after the heroine has beheaded him, attempting to get her to do tasks for him.

 At least 60 French, or French-Canadian versions have been collected and these almost all end in the same location as the English version, on a riverbank or by the sea, a motif only found elsewhere in the extensive and widespread Polish variants.

 Numerous German variants are known.
 Child says 26 German variants but Lloyd, writing more than a century later, claims over 250.
 In some, the heroine rescues herself; in others her brother rescues her; and in still others, the murderer succeeds but her brother kills him after the fact.
 In some of them, the dead women reappear as doves and attempt to warn the latest victim.

 At least eleven Danish variants are known, often including the heroine's meeting with the sister or the men of the murderer and dealing with them as well.
 An Icelandic version has a very short account of the tale.
 Other variants are northern Italian, Spanish, Portuguese, and Magyar.

 In his introduction to this group of ballads Child discusses their place in European culture.
 He places them in the group of ballads and stories often named after what is considered to be the most complete example, the Dutch ballad Heer Halewijn, he describes ballads from Denmark, Norway, Sweden, Germany, Transylvania, Italy, Spain, Portugal and France and he reviews theories put forward to explain the origin of this ballad family and the nature of the "Outlandish Knight".
 He mentions theories that the ballad draws on stories about elves, or about the nix or neck, malevolent water spirits in German folklore, and that it is derived from the Judith and Holofernes story in the Old Testament.

 Holger Olof Nygard, in an article in "The Journal of American Folklore" discusses the various theories put forward about the origin of the ballads in this group and what he calls its "continental analogues".
 These include: